denp1/bfjs/README.md

 Install
 =======

+Simply to use the script, follow the instructions [here](http://denp1.github.io/bfjs/).

-The script runs as a [bookmarklet](http://en.wikipedia.org/wiki/Bookmarklet).
+For developers, the script runs as a [bookmarklet](http://en.wikipedia.org/wiki/Bookmarklet).
 To convert the javascript to a bookmarklet, two steps are required.
   * Minifiy bfpie.js using a minifier that doesn't leave newlines in the source, such as an instance of  [YUI Compressor](http://refresh-sf.com/yui/) and prepend 'javascript:' to it.